 Alongside a comprehensive range of learning tools and resources to equip these organisations to engage in more effective advocacy, Country Champions will uniquely benefit from UICC’s network of experts and membership community, UICC’s role in global cancer advocacy, and exposure to UICC’s flagship convening events.

-Strong content: UICC, leveraging its network and community, develops robust content providing current knowledge and thinking to inform, support and increase understanding of different technical and skills-based topics.
+Meaningful content: UICC, leveraging its network and community, develops meaningful content providing current knowledge and thinking to inform, support and increase understanding of different technical and skills-based topics.

 Peer-to-peer learning: UICC facilitates the regular exchange of experiences and information, uniting participants and strengthening their national activities and strategies.